Homes for Sale in Franklin County, Georgia

 THE TAB TO THE RIGHT WILL DISPLAY THE CURRENT LISTINGS OF HOMES AND LAND IN FRANKLIN COUNTY.

-Franklin County is located in Northeast Georgia, and is home to a multitude of outdoor recreation opportunities, as well as historic landmarks, well-priced homes, and a growing economy.
-Future job growth in the are over the next ten years is predicted to be 37.37%
+Franklin County is located in Northeast Georgia and is home to a multitude of outdoor recreation opportunities, as well as historic landmarks, well-priced homes, and a growing economy.
+Future job growth in the area over the next ten years is predicted to be 37.37%